-Vespers will resume on Wednesday, August 23 with a program led by Nancy Owen Nelson.
-She will read poems by poets from the Detroit area, including some of her own work and also some by UU Detroit poet Ruby Woods.
+Vespers on August 23 was led by Nancy Owen Nelson.
+Nancy read works by poets from the Detroit area, including some of her own work and also some by UU Detroit poet Ruby Woods.
 Transcript of the poems presented

 Vespers in March 2017 welcomed back a favorite: Ruby Jones brought words and instruments and shared Goddess Chants and Circle songs in a Vernal Equinox Sing-a-long.

 Given the current political climate and the proximity to Valentines Day, February Vespers featured poetry about all kinds of love except the Hallmark variety and some lovely music.

 Vespers in November featured T.S.
 Eliot's Old Possum's Book of Practical Cats and music from the musical inspired by it, "Cats."